How To Mail Internationally

 The address format you use in international mail can differ for different countries.
 It would help if you also considered the language barriers.
 English is not a language used everywhere in the world.
 Hence, apart from writing the address in English, you may have to add the translation after every address line.

 Envelopes: When writing the address on an envelope, use the top left corner for writing the return or sender address.
-You can write the delivery address on the center of the mailer but nearer to the bottom.
-Don’t forget to mention the country’s name where the sender and the recipient reside in their respective addresses.
+You can write the delivery address in the center of the mailer but nearer to the bottom.
+Don’t forget to mention the country’s name where the sender and the recipient reside at their respective addresses.

 Postcards: Postcards have a designated space for you to write the address, and hence there is no chance of an error.